SinisterSup/Solving_Sudoku-GUI/README.md

 `python -m pip install pygame` in the command prompt to install the dependency needed.
 Voila that's all you need!...
-Now you can just clone the repo remotely on your PC or just download the zip file of this repo wherever on your PC and then just double click on `Sudoku_Game.exe` which is a executable file.
+Now you can just clone the repo remotely on your PC or just download the zip file of this repo wherever on your PC and then just double click on `Sudoku_Game.exe` which is an executable file.
 This brings up the game window!
 ##  Enjoy playing Sudoku